 Luckily, the Sierra Club has a robust Communications Department devoted to crafting strong messages, using channels effectively, training good spokespeople, and more-and your team can too.
 Your chapter, group, or campaign is always welcome to look to the Club's Communications Department for guidance while recruiting, developing, and using good, local talent.
-This is a great way to reach new audiences as the Sierra Club as a whole strives to be more diverse, inclusive, and equitable.
+This is a great way to reach new audiences as the Sierra Club as a whole strives to be a movement-building organization that centers equity, justice and inclusion.